 Buyk’s Ultra Fast Grocery Delivery Services – How Does Buyk Work

-The term “Dark Stores” has an ominous, almost dystopian ring to it because of this.
+The term “Dark Stores” has an ominous, almost dystopian ring to it.

 When times are tough, business owners are forced to be innovative.
 We’ve seen this all over the place in the last year, from hotels turning empty rooms into co-working spaces for the WFH-crowd to restaurants offering takeaway menus and home delivery.